 If you live in Hereford or one of the market towns, you can check how well insulated your property is on our heat loss map or find the Energy Performance Certificate (EPC) for your house.
 EPCs show the energy efficiency for a property.
-You can also access individual property EPCs on the Landmark Information Group site.
+You can also access individual property EPCs on the GOV.UK website.

 There's a range of tips and ideas for improving the energy efficiency and warmth of your home at Keep Herefordshire Warm.

-For tips on staying warm and well please visit our Stay Warm, Stay Well page.
+For tips on staying warm and well please visit our stay well, stay warm page.

 Our affordable warmth strategy and reports

 We publish our progress in meeting the action plan outlined in our affordable warmth strategy, every two years, as required by the Home Energy Conservation Act (HECA).

 The latest report is the second progress update, outlining progress from April 2015 to March 2017 and our plans from April 2017 to March 2019.
 A further update is planned in conjunction with the revised Affordable Warmth Strategy in 2021.

 Our Statement of Intent

 The council has a Statement of Intent V4 to take advantage of the ECO3 Flexible Eligibility scheme.
 This enables the council to set criteria to direct assistance towards local private sector homes at risk of fuel poverty, but which fall outside of the normal rules of ECO (usually qualifying benefits).

 Contact us about home energy related matters at S&CC@herefordshire.gov.uk